MSU-Libraries/sandhill/instance/metadata_configs/README.md

 }

 ```

+For example, this is the route config for the `item.html.j2` template.
+In the `data` section, `name` has a value of `item`. `item` will be available inside that template, and will contain the results of the `solr.query_record` data processor.
+See the example at the top of the page, in the Field Definitions section, under ["Sample Configuration"](#sample-configuration) > `match_conditions`.
+Look for the second set of curly braces, at the line that starts with `value`.

-* `item` is the solr response for the record.
+* `item` is the Solr response for the record.
 It is a dictionary with solr fields as keys and their corresponding values.
 The variable is set in the route configs in the `data` section.

 Additionally, you can dynamically alter the values of the variables used by using Jinja2 filters.
 To add
 to the existing Jinja2 filters, there are custom ones available within our [filters](https://gitlab.msu.edu/msu-libraries/repo-team/sandhill/-/blob/master/sandhill/utils/filters.py) file.
 Some examples are:
-* `solr_escape`: A custom filter, which will take a alue and escape the special Solr characters
+* `solr_escape`: A custom filter, which will take a value and escape the special Solr characters
 * `urlencode`: Encode the value to be used in a URL